St. Thomas Aquinas and the Immaculate Conception

 opinion as to what was the mind of St. Thomas in regard to the Immaculate

-admit that he opposed what in his day was not yet a defined dogma, but insist
+frankly admit that he opposed what in his day was not yet a defined dogma, but

 claim that the Angelic Doctor expressly defended the Immaculate Conception and